 - 1/2 cup onion, roughly chopped

-- 1 cup coriander
+- 1 cup coriander/parsley/cilantro

-- 1 green chilly
+- 1 green chili

 - 3 garlic cloves

-- 1 tsp cumin
+- 1 tsp cumin powder

 - 1 tsp salt

-- 1/4 tsp garam masala optional
+- 1/4 tsp garam masala/mixed spices - optional

 - 1/4 tsp black pepper

-- 2 tbsp chickpea flour/baisan
+- 2 tbsp chickpea flour/ baisan

 - 1/2 tsp baking soda